01xz/crip4tracking/results/figs/README.md

 # About version number

-See this [link](https://github.com/cucapra/approx-vision/wiki/Pipeline-Versions) for more details.
+Check this [link](https://github.com/cucapra/approx-vision/wiki/Pipeline-Versions) for more details.